mikepsinn/curedao-monorepo/docs/fdai-act/right-to-trial-act.md

 ## Implementation Considerations
 1. **Establish IAB and IOC:** Comprise experts and diverse stakeholders to ensure unbiased assessments and oversight.
 2. **Define Cost Savings Metrics:** Standardize methodologies for consistent and reliable reward calculations.
-3. **Ensure Funding for HIRF and RFSF:** Secure adequate and consistent funding through congressional appropriations.
+3. **Ensure Funding for HSSR and RFSF:** Secure adequate and consistent funding through congressional appropriations.
 4. **Monitor FDA Funding Needs:** Regularly assess and adjust the RFSF to meet evolving regulatory requirements.
 5. **Maintain Transparency:** Require annual reports and establish oversight committees to ensure fund integrity.
 6. **Engage Stakeholders:** Collaborate with manufacturers, providers, and patient groups for effective implementation.
 7. **Ensure Sustainability:** Design funds and incentives to adapt to future pharmaceutical and healthcare changes.

 ## Final Recommendations
-1. **Seamlessly Integrate Section 9:** Harmonize the Savings Sharing Program with existing Act sections.
+1. **Seamlessly Integrate Section 8:** Harmonize the Savings Sharing Program with existing Act sections.
 2. **Early Stakeholder Engagement:** Involve key groups in developing and refining the program for broad support.
 3. **Implement Pilot Programs:** Test the Savings Sharing Program's effectiveness before full-scale deployment.
 4. **Secure Legislative Support:** Highlight mutual benefits to garner bipartisan backing.
 5. **Design for Flexibility:** Ensure the Savings Sharing Program adapts to future medical and economic advancements.